silenium-dev/LibAVQt/README.md

 ## Examples

-A simple example for transcoding and saving every 60th frame to a BMP file can be found in main.cpp.
-It takes two files as parameters the first is the input file and must already exist, the second is the output file and will be overwritten
+A simple example for displaying video only with the OpenGLRenderer can be found in ``main.cpp``.
+It will be compiled along with the library by the commands above.